alexisbellido/dockerize-django/README.rst

 .. code-block:: bash

-  - project (this is /path/to/outer/project, just a container for the project and its doesn't matter to Django) -- django-app-1
+  - project (this is /path/to/outer/project, just a container for the project and its name doesn't matter to Django) -- sampleapp1
+    -- sampleapp2
     -- manage.py
     -- media (placeholder with sample file, just for creating image) -- project (inner directory, actual Python package to import anything inside project)